neutraltone/CV/README.md

 **Web Designer and Developer**
 _April 2010 - July 2011_

-Operating as a freelance web developer building content managed websites for small businesses on a national basis.
+Operated as a freelance web developer building content managed websites for small businesses on a national basis.
 Consisting predominantly of bespoke themes on the WordPress platform utilising CSS, JavaScript and PHP.
 Additional work consisted of sourcing and managing clients, estimating builds, designing to client requirements, managing hosting and providing ongoing support.

 ### Nottingham Trent University
 **BA (hons) Graphic Design**